Introduction

 Common Mistakes or Misunderstandings

 Another widespread misconception is focusing exclusively on right or wrong outcomes while ignoring the reasoning process.
 Students often circle incorrect answers, glance at the correct one, and move on without analyzing why their approach failed.
-Also, this superficial review misses the diagnostic purpose of the key.
+This superficial review misses the diagnostic purpose of the key.
 Without examining step-by-step logic, alternative methods, or conceptual explanations, the same errors will inevitably resurface in future assessments.

 FAQs